Buyer Guides · San Diego · Down Payment Assistance

 First-Time Buyer?
 Yes — first-generation homebuyer

-CalPLUS + ZIP Combo Active Year-Round
+CalPLUS + ZIP Combo

-Total Assistance Up to 6.5% combined (MyHome 3.5% + ZIP 3%)
+Total Assistance Up to 6.5% combined

-ZIP Purpose Closing costs only (0% interest)
+ZIP Purpose Closing costs (0% interest, deferred)

-Income Limit ~$236,000 (same as MyHome)
+Income Limit ~$236,000 (matches MyHome)

-Repayment Deferred, zero interest — no monthly payments
+Repayment Deferred, zero interest

-San Diego Local Programs (SDHC & County)
+San Diego Local Programs (SDHC and County)

 San Diego has both city-level programs (through the San Diego Housing Commission) and county-level programs.
 The distinction matters — city programs only apply to properties within City of San Diego limits.
-County programs cover the broader unincorporated areas and other cities in the county.
+County programs cover unincorporated areas and other cities in the county.

-SDHC First-Time Homebuyer Program (City of San Diego) Active
+SDHC First-Time Homebuyer Program (City of San Diego)

 Down Payment Up to 19% of purchase price